esalpha29/Trial_Role-Discordbot/README.md

 Hello, Ever wanted to offer limited-time access to specific roles in your Discord server?
 Our bot makes it seamless!
 Give members a taste of premium channels, perks, or content for a set period, then automate their role removal.
-Perfect for communities that offer exclusive benefits, content creators, or gaming servers! 🎮✨
+Perfect for communities that offer exclusive benefits, content creators, Trading, Education, services, business and premium paid servers. 🎮✨
+Check out all of the bot commands in the picture provided down below.

+### 💵 The Price is only $5 Lifetime.

 ---
 ##  👾 Features: